armytag/langs/qathebo/grammar/morphology.md

 #### Relative Tense

-Within dependant clauses the past and remote-past merge into a single tense, leaving three tense distinctions: present, future, past.
-These take different marking to indicate their presence in a dependant clause.
+Within dependant clauses the past and remote-past merge into a single tense, leaving three tense distinctions: present (*-na*), future (*-ta*), and past (*-pʼi*).
 The point of reference for these relative tenses is not the moment of speech, but rather the time of the event in the matrix predicate.

-### Possession

-When nouns are possessed, they take an additional suffix *-tʼo* after all other affixes (usually after the case or tense marker).
-The possessor noun appears in genetive form after the possessed noun, much like an noun modifier.

 ## Pronouns